FyeCobain/restful-api-project/api/README.md

 ## Commits (newest to oldest)

+**sendEmail method improved**
+* Now the sendEmail method returns true when email was sent, false otherwise.

 **Bug fixed and overall refactorization**
 * fixed a bug in the refreshToken endpoint.
 * Auth service and tickets service refactorize.